 The Lions Club of Tropical Gardens gives free mammogram vouchers during the month of October to highlight breast cancer awareness.
 Email bcawareness@gmail.com.

-The Cayman Heart Fund provides free medical screenings to the public regardless of their status or insurance coverage.
+The Cayman Heart Fund provides free wellness screenings to the public regardless of their status or insurance coverage.
 Tests include blood pressure, height, weight, body mass index (BMI), waist circumference, cholesterol and glucose.
-The Cayman Heart Fund also provides financial aid to patients receiving cardiology healthcare.
-For more information call (345) 916 6324 or visit www.caymanheartfund.ky.
+Financial aid is also possible on a case-by-case basis for Cayman residents and to families in Cayman when their child suffers from a congenital heart defect.
+For more information, call (345) 916 6324 or visit www.caymanheartfund.ky